 What causes pelvic pain?
-Unfortunately, many conditions—including fibroids—can trigger this symptom.
+Unfortunately, many conditions—including fibroids—can trigger this symptom, which is why there’s now an official Pelvic Pain Awareness month.
 Equally troubling?
 Lots of women, especially women of color, don’t get enough time with or information from their doctors.
 And that’s why a new survey from the American Journal of Obstetrics & Gynecology reveals that some of these women are seeking answers in unexpected places.
 Let’s take a closer look.

 What Causes Pelvic Pain?
 The Search for Answers

 Several different conditions can lead to chronic pelvic pain.
 Among the top culprits?
 Fibroids, endometriosis and adenomyosis.
+Other causes include Irritable Bowel Syndrome (IBS) and Urinary Tract Infections (UTIs).
 But what else do these conditions have in common?
 They often come with delayed diagnoses.
 And women who discuss their symptoms with doctors are often dismissed or ignored.

 Maybe that’s why this new survey revealed that patients with chronic pelvic pain were twice as likely to use social media to understand or manage their condition than those without pain.
 In fact, 37.8% of women with pelvic pain sought health answers online compared to 19.7% of women living without this disruptive symptom.

 The survey authors explain, “Social media is increasingly becoming a health resource for people suffering from complex and debilitating health conditions.”
 And that’s a problem because the internet doesn’t have all the answers.